Involutive bordered Floer homology: Examples

 \end{corollary}

 \begin{proof}[Proof of Lemma \ref{lem:minus-from-hat}] Let $K = 10_{161}$.
 Zhan's code for computing $\HFa(\Sigma(K))$ can be used to compute relative gradings and $\SpinC$-structures for generators of $\HFa(\Sigma(K))$.
-Arbitrarily numbering the $\SpinC$-structures of the generators by $0,\dots,4$, the code finds that the gradings of the generators representing each $\SpinC$-structure are:
+Arbitrarily numbering the $\SpinC$-structures of the generators by $0,\dots,4$, the code finds that, up to a shift, the gradings of the generators representing the different $\SpinC$-structure are:

 Thus, the $\SpinC$-structure labeled $3$ must be the central $\SpinC$-structure.
 From the computer computation, $\rank(\HFIa(\Sigma(10_{161})))=8=\rank(\HFa(\Sigma(10_{161})))+1$, so $\iota_*$ must have exactly one fixed point, which must be the generator in relative grading $1/5$.
 The other two elements in this $\SpinC$-structure must, up to a change of basis, be interchanged by $\iota_*$.
 We conclude that $\HFa(\Sigma(K), \spinc_0)$ contains three elements, two in some grading $q$ and one in grading $q-1$, and that up to a change of basis, the two elements in grading $q$ are interchanged by $\iota_*$.